DIDSR/sfrc/README.rst

               [--dx DX] [--ht HT] [--windowing WINDOWING] [--remove-ref-noise] [--img-y-padding]

     sFRC analysis between image pairs from DL(or Reg)- & reference-based methods to identify fake artifacts

     arguments:
     -h, --help            show this help message and exit --input-folder        directory name containing images.
     --output-folder       output folder to save bounding box-based fake labels on DL/Reg & reference image pairs, and sFRC plots.
     --patch-size          p96 or p64 or 48 or p32 to indicate patch sizes for the sFRC analysis.
-Change padding option below for a different patch size.
+Change padding option in main.py for a different patch size.
     --random_N            performs sfrc calculation on randomly selected 16 complimentary images from DL/Reg - Reference folders.
                           For more info refer to in-built options in main.py.